 When the half-hour is up, take the pan outside to cool.
 Once it has cooled, buff it before rubbing oil on it.
-Then, re-bake it again in the oven for 30 more minutes.
+Then, re-bake in the oven for 30 more minutes.

-You should repeat this heating and frying process three to four times in total to get a firm base of your own seasoning.
+You should repeat this heating and frying process three to four times to get a firm base for your seasoning.

 What should a seasoned cast iron look like?